survivejs/webpack-book/manuscript/developing/01_getting_started.md

 * *html-webpack-plugin* is useful for generating an HTML entry point to your application.
 Later in the book, you will see how to generate multiple separate pages using.
 The *Multiple Pages* chapter covers that.
 * It is handy to use npm *package.json* scripts to manage webpack.
 You can use it as a light task runner and use system features outside of webpack.

- We'll look into enabling automatic browser refresh in the next chapter to make the development experience of our setup nicer.
+ We’ll look into enabling automatic browser refresh in the next chapter to make the development experience of our setup nicer.